element-hq/policies/docs/gitter/terms_and_conditions.md

 Where you read *Element*, or *we *or* us* below, it refers to the company we created in July 2017, to hire the Matrix core team and support Matrix's development and so run the {{ policy_homeserver }} homeserver: New Vector Ltd., and its French subsidiary: New Vector SARL and their agents.
 Element is a trading name of New Vector Ltd. **This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ policy_homeserver }}) provided by Element**

-If this agreement is not acceptable, please use a Matrix server provided by someone else!
+If this agreement is not acceptable, please do not use the Gitter server and use a Matrix server provided by someone else!

 Contact Information: